 First let me give you a little information about coatings in general.
 It is a common misconception that once a coating is cured, it is safe.
-Unknown to most people is that fact that there are some coatings on the market that can leach of toxins into your pond even after they are cured.
+Unknown to most people is the fact that there are some coatings on the market that can leach toxins into your pond even after they are cured.

 Take roof coatings for instance.
-Yes they do a mighty fine job of waterproofing a roof.
+Yes, they do a mighty fine job of waterproofing a roof.
 Because of this one would think that they would do a mighty fine job of waterproofing a pond too, right?
 Well they will more than likely waterproof the pond, but what else will they do to the pond?

-Oh, and I hate think of what might happen if the coating had not fully cured yet and you put your fish in the pond.
+Oh, and I hate to think of what might happen if the coating had not fully cured yet and you put your fish in the pond.
 That might be as close to an instant disaster as you can get!
 But let’s step back and take a look at the whole picture for a minute.

 I had heard a horror story and was unable to verify the truth in it, but I will pass it along as a hypothetical example.
 I had heard that there was once a manufacturer of a preformed plastic pond liner.
 This manufacturer had made the mistake of using the wrong type of plastic for their product.

-Because of this, the plastic leached toxins into the water and would kill fish over a period of time.
+Because of this, the plastic leaked toxins into the water and would kill fish over a period of time.
 Now again, I could never validate the story, but knowing what I know about plastics, I cannot invalidate it either.
 But realistically, that does not matter.
-What does is my knowledge that you as a pond owner, have become more educated in they way you choose a product.
+What does is my knowledge that you as a pond owner, have become more educated in the way you choose a product.

 That is not to say you could drink a gallon of the epoxy or any other coating.
 That would be foolish.
 But by having it tested and proven, what it does say is that in conjunction with the way the product is applied and used, that by following the instructions you can be assured that your aquatic life will not be harmed.